sparkbox/standard/build_process/README.md

 ### Deployments and Hosting

-At Sparkbox, we tend to favor hosting services that allow for ease of orchestration of deployment pipelines.
+At Sparkbox, we tend to favor hosting services that allow for easy orchestration of deployment pipelines.

 These are some services we prefer:
   * [Heroku](https://www.heroku.com/)